ramonskie/codex/walkthrough/.build/openstack/walkthrough.md

 #### Make Manifest

-Let's head into the `proto/` environment directory and see if we can create a manifest, or (a more likely case) we still have to provide some critical information:
+Let's head into the `proto/` environment directory and see if we can create a manifest or (a more likely case) we still have to provide some critical information:

 ```